TitorSWE/MyAdvent22/README.md

 I created two objects, the shape and the cave.
 The cave of object has an attribute matrix which contains 0 and 1, 1 is for an obstacle.
 The object shape have 3 attributes : the up, down and the list of points.
 I only had points of a shape in the matrix cave when the shape is stuck.

+## Day 18

+### Part one

+Nothing to report

+### Part two
+I found contours of the rocks, then used a BFS in order to find each air cubes which has an adjacent rock cube.
+Since I started from a air cube outside the rocks, I only found exterior faces.
+I lost time because I didn't well find the contours ...

 ## Day 20

 ### Part one